 \subsection{The flux and flat segment for rare defects}

-From now on, we consider i.i.d. disorder such that the support of the distribution of $\alpha(x)$ is contained in $[r,1]$, where $r > 0$ is the infimum of this support.
-Then the flux is bounded from above by $r/4$. \begin{proposition} The maximum value of the flux function is given by
+From now on, we consider i.i.d. disorder such that the support of the distribution of $\alpha(x)$ is contained in $[r,1]$, where { $r \in ]0,1[$} is the infimum of this support.
+Then, as stated in the following proposition, the flux is bounded from above by $r/4$. \begin{proposition} The maximum value of the flux function is given by

 \end{proposition} This result comes from the fact that the current of the disordered system is limited by atypical large stretches with jump rates close to $r$.
 On these atypical regions, the system behaves as a homogeneous rate $r$ TASEP which has maximum current $r/4$.
 A detailed proof can be found in Appendix \ref{appendix_max}.
-For our main results, we formulate additional assumptions on the distribution\margincom{\bf CH} of the environment.
+For our main results, we formulate additional assumptions on the distribution of the environment.
 We assume that the disorder is a perturbation of the homogeneous case with rate 1.
-Let $0<r<R<1$ and $Q$ be a probability measure on $[r,R]$, such that $r$ is the infimum of the support of $Q$.
+Let $Q$ be a probability measure on { $[r,1]$}, such that $r$ is the infimum of the support of $Q$.
 Given $\varepsilon\in(0,1)$ a ``small'' parameter, we define the distribution of $\alpha(x)$ by \be Q_\varepsilon = (1-\varepsilon) \delta_1 + \varepsilon Q . \ee The law of $\alpha = (\alpha(x), x \in \Z)$ is the product measure with marginal $Q_\varepsilon$ at each site